-A consequence of proposition 1 is that we can relax the integrality of the variables x{ks} which count the number of employees on a given shift in the case where no upper bound on the number of employees is present, and still obtain an integer solution for model (1)-(9) as long as \mathbf{y} is integer.
+A consequence of proposition 1 is that we can relax the integrality of the variables x{ks} which count the number of employees on a given shift in the case where no upper bound on the number of employees is present, i.e. where (3) is relaxed, and still obtain an integer solution for model (1)-(9) as long as \mathbf{y} is integer.
 This motivates us to set up a Benders decomposition in which the y-variables are treated as integer variables, while the remaining variables are considered continuous.